jro31/jethro-codes/_articles/projects/jethro-codes.md

  ┗ 📜sitemap.xml.js
 ```

-This is the file tree that I gave you back at the beginning of the article.
+This is the file tree that I showed you back at the beginning of this article.
 And the last part that we need to cover is the `sitemap.xml.js` file at the bottom.

 `sitemap.xml.js` is a component within which we don't render anything.
-Instead we're going to use its `getServerSideProps` function, which is called once the URL (in this case, jethro.codes/sitemap.xml) is hit.
+Instead we're going to use its `getServerSideProps` function, which is called once the URL (in this case jethro.codes/sitemap.xml) is hit.

 `getServerSideProps` has a `res` object (short for 'response'), and we're going to override this response with our sitemap.